Will Smith Player Props: Rangers vs. Dodgers

 Will Smith At The Plate

-- In 36 games so far this season, Smith has zero hits.

-- In 36 games played this year, he has not hit a long ball.
+- In 36 games played this year, he has not hit a home run.

 - Smith has not driven in a run this season.